 South East Scotland has an excellent environment in which to undertake clinical and academic training.
-There are 18 posts available within the 2 year Academic Foundation Programme (AFP) commencing August 2016.
+There are 18 posts available within the 2 year Academic Foundation Programme (AFP) commencing August 2017, some of which include a dedicated research block.
 The primary objective of this AFP, as for all other foundation programmes, is to ensure satisfactory clinical training through the attainment of foundation competencies (as defined by the Foundation Curriculum and demonstrated through successful completion of the Foundation ePortfolio).

 The Lothian University Hospitals are a Division of Lothian Health and bring together the Royal Infirmary of Edinburgh (~850 beds), the Western General Hospital (~500 beds), St John’s Hospital, Livingston and the Royal Hospital for Sick Children.
 Thus the Division has three large acute teaching hospitals and a specialised paediatric hospital.
 The programme also involves hospitals in the Fife and Borders regions of Scotland, where outstanding District General Hospital experience is offered.

-Each foundation trainee will complete six 4-month clinical placements, three at FY1 and three at FY2 level.
-The FY1 rotations exist as pre-established triplicates and these are specified in attached documentation.
+FY1: The FY1 rotations exist as pre-established triplicates and these are specified in attached documentation.
 The 18 successful applicants to the AFP will be allocated one of the pre-specified triplicates.
-This allocation is made by the Foundation Programme Director, but where possible the allocation takes into account the preferences of the successful applicants.
+The allocation is made by the Foundation Programme Director, but where possible the allocation takes into account the preferences of the successful applicants.

-There are 18 separate posts available in FY2 (again listed in supporting documentation) which cover a broad range of clinical specialities.
+FY2: There are 18 separate posts available in FY2 (again listed in supporting documentation), which cover a broad range of clinical specialities.
 Each foundation doctor will undertake three of these posts, but the rotations are not pre-established.
 Instead, the rotations are individually constructed by the Foundation Programme Director taking account of the personal preferences of the foundation doctors, while ensuring a broad range of different specialities are experienced.
+There are 6 FY2 rotations comprising two clinical posts and one dedicated research block and nine posts comprising 3 clinical placements, all within academic units in Edinburgh as detailed below.

 Each academic foundation trainee will be allocated an academic mentor at the start of FY1.
-Mentors will support trainees and encourage them to complete a modest research project during the course of their foundation training.
+Mentors will support trainees and encourage them to complete a research project during the course of their foundation training.
 Academic trainees will be encouraged to embrace the academic culture of the units to which they are attached.
-They will also be invited to attend regular, informal meetings for foundation trainees with an interest in academia.

 Edinburgh has a population of approximately half a million people and is a city of great distinction and beauty.
 It is served by excellent rail links to the north and south by the East Coast Line.
 Edinburgh International Airport provides direct links to many British, European and North American cities.